mainick/KeycloakClientBundle/README.md

 ### Token Verification Listener

-The KeycloakClientBundle includes a built-in listener that verifies the token on every request, ensuring the security and validity of your Keycloak integration.
+The KeycloakClientBundle includes a built-in listener, `TokenAuthListener`, that automatically validates the JWT token on every request, ensuring the security and validity of your Keycloak integration.
 This listener seamlessly handles token validation, allowing you to focus on your application's logic.

-To use it, you need to add the following configuration to your `config/services.yaml` file:
+#### Using TokenAuthListener

+In your Symfony project, add the `TokenAuthListener` to your `config/services.yaml` file as a registered service and tag it as a `kernel.event_listener`.
+This will enable the listener to trigger on every request.

 ```yaml
 services: